kqwq/magknit/README.md

 ## Limitations

 - Only handles top-level files (no subdirectories yet)
-- No automatic file restoration when switching branches
-- No merge capabilities
+- No other commands than the ones listed above
-- No commit history or diffs

-Yeah, those are all the commands for now.

-**WARNING: This was vibe-coded in less than an hour**
+**WARNING: This was vibe-coded in about an hour.
+LET THAT SCARE YOU.**